dotnet/try/DotNetTry.md

 **What is Try .NET?**: Try .NET is an interactive documentation generator for .NET Core.

 ## Experiences
  Use Try .NET to create executable C# snippets for your websites, or interactive markdown files that users can run on their machine.

 ### Online, powered by Blazor

-Microsoft Docs uses Try .NET to create interactive documentation.
+Microsoft Learn uses Try .NET to create interactive documentation.
 Users can run and edit code all in the browser.

 _**Please Note**: At the moment, the Try .NET online experience only works with C# documentation._